What Causes IBS Neurological Symptoms?

 Irritable Bowel Syndrome Diet

-This complicated illness can be brought on by a variety of things, including dietary variables.
-Dietary changes are a safe and affordable therapy option, but not a one-size-fits-all cure.
-Research suggests that there are no specific strategies that are effective for everyone due to the heterogeneity of the condition and the individual differences in what seems to trigger symptoms.
-There is hope with research carried out in the Journal of Human Nutrition and Dietetics: the Official Journal of the British Dietetic Association, indicating that the low FODMAP diet, which involves lowering fermentable carbohydrates that aggravate symptoms, is one of the most popular dietary therapies for irritable bowel syndrome.
-According to other studies, this diet may help some IBS sufferers with symptoms like diarrhea, bloating, and stomach pain.
-However, this may become difficult to follow over the long-term because of dietary constraints.
-The Mediterranean diet is another dietary strategy that has anti-inflammatory properties and may reduce symptoms.
-However, research is still required to establish the ideal food options for those of you struggling, as improvement in symptoms will vary per person.
+Irritable bowel syndrome symptoms can arise from a variety of factors, including dietary variables.
+Dietary changes are a safe and affordable therapy option but not a one-size-fits-all cure.11 Research suggests that there are no specific strategies that are effective for everyone due to the heterogeneity of the condition and the individual differences in what seems to trigger symptoms.
+There is hope with research carried out in the Journal of Human Nutrition and Dietetics: the Official Journal of the British Dietetic Association, indicating that the low FODMAP diet, which involves lowering fermentable carbohydrates that aggravate symptoms, is one of the most popular dietary therapies for irritable bowel syndrome.12 According to other studies, this diet may help some IBS sufferers with symptoms like diarrhea, bloating, and stomach pain.13 However, this diet may become difficult to follow over the long term because of its dietary constraints.

 Medications for Irritable Bowel Syndrome